If you are interested in working with us, we would love to hear from you, so please contact our Partnerships Team for more information.

 Eggs for Soldiers was launched in 2012 by Noble Foods who wanted to give consumers a simple way to do their bit by making a small change to their weekly shop; with enough people doing this, we can make a huge difference to other people's lives.

 Rob Newell, Marketing Director Shell Egg Division, Noble Foods: “We greatly respect the work the Armed Forces do.
 We saw the fantastic work that Help for Heroes was doing and we wanted to be a part of that.
 Many of our staff are either ex-military or families of Servicemen and women so it seemed the perfect fit for us.
 In the Summer of 2014 we reached the £1million milestone, all through the sale of eggs!
 It was amazing to be able to show our customers and retailers what can be achieved through a small change to their shopping basket.”

 The brand has been incredibly successful and popular with Help for Heroes supporters.
-Available in selected Tesco stores, they can easily be recognised on shelf with their distinctive packaging and their eggy take on the Help for Heroes logo!
+Available in selected Tesco stores and online at tesco.com, they can easily be recognised on shelf with their distinctive packaging and their eggy take on the Help for Heroes logo!

 As one of the featured brands in a special Tesco multi-buy bundle, Eggs for Soldiers supported the Heroes Breakfast campaign in 2015, alongside Alf Turner sausages and bacon, and Branston's Baked Beans in a unique retailer and charity brand partner collaboration.